14 Actors. 6 Weeks. 2 Plays. 1 Ensemble.

 Each year we select a fourteen-member ensemble from around the U.S and abroad, to train and perform together on the property that once housed the legendary American Shakespeare Festival Theater.

 Living and working side by side, as an ensemble, is a hallmark of the SA@S experience.
-Mornings and afternoons are spent studying with prominent instructors and masterclass teachers from programs such as the Juilliard School, the Yale School of Drama, and NYU Tisch/Grad Acting.
+Mornings are spent studying with prominent instructors and masterclass teachers from programs such as the Juilliard School, the Yale School of Drama, and NYU Tisch/Grad Acting.

 Our approach emphasizes inclusion, collaboration and community—inspired by our hometown of Stratford's history producing Shakespeare.

 Summer 2019 Program Details